p5k369/displaycal-py3/README.md

 dnf install gcc glibc-devel dbus pkgconf gtk3-devel libXxf86vm-devel python3-devel
 ```

+> [!NOTE]
-Note, if your system's default python is outside the supported range you will need to install a supported version and its related devel package.
+> Note, if your system's default python is outside the supported range you will need to
+> install a supported version and its related devel package.

 Then pull the source: